Hunters Creek Pool Rules & Practices AND The Hunters Creek Hurricanes' Swim Meet Survival Guide

 How many practices does my child need to attend each week?

 - Practice is held Monday through Friday (except on meet days).
-Your child should be at every practice; attendance will be taken.
+Your child should be at every practice

 - If your child is attending practice for a year-round swim team during our summer league season, we ask that your child attend at least one practice per week with the Hurricanes.
 The coaches need to know/recognize all the Hurricanes swimmers and have an understanding of each swimmer’s strengths/weaknesses when deciding which swimmers swim which events.